“Personal Growth” Section Overview

 So you might become aware of the sensation of pressure on your bottom as you sit, and then maybe the pressure on your leg or foot, next maybe your thumbs touching your fingers, and so on.
 But the main attention is on the breathing.

 If desired, you can also label the activity of your abdomen as “rising” and “falling”.
 Do be careful to keep your focus on the sensations of the abdomen, and not just mechanically repeat “rising” and “falling”.
-I’ve found myself doing that. :o) I’ve read that the effort on the labeling should be about 5% of your total effort.
+I’ve found myself doing that. :o) I’ve read that the effort on the labeling should be about 5% of your total effort, and 95% should be on feeling the sensation.

 If you catch yourself listening to a noise, such as someone talking, label it “Listening, listening”.
 In this way, you learn to be very aware of your thoughts and feelings, as well as bodily sensations.

-Funny, in the last 6 months I have been seeing more and more articles online about mindfulness meditation.
+Funny, in the last year I have been seeing more and more articles online about mindfulness meditation.
 It seems to be one of the latest fads, but it has its beginnings about 2,500 years ago.
-If you’ve subscribed to my newsletter, you’ll see some of the latest information on this topic, as well as on others.

 I could probably fill up 2 more pages, but you get the idea.
 You’d think mindfulness was a miracle the way it’s being written about, and in a way, it is.